|Team Registration Opens

 It is compulsory for all participants to attend, listen to and heed the advice of the safety briefing.
 Above all else, however, please understand that no roads are closed during the event.
 You have sole responsibility for your own safety.
 Do not leave any pavement, cross any road, pass any driveway unless you deem it is safe for you to do so.

-Read the health and safety plan on the event web site which covers your behaviour and spectators who accompany you to the event.
+A copy of the health and safety plan is available on request which covers your behaviour and spectators who accompany you to the event.
 Please remind your own spectators that they should not attempt to accompany you in vehicles, bikes or otherwise.
 They must follow the normal rules of the road to reach vantage points.

 Remember that other a very small area near the start and finish of the event, all roads are open to the public at all times.
 Stick to the pavement where one exists and do not cross any intersection unless you have determined to your own satisfaction that it is safe to do so.